PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

   ## Step 8: Resolve IP access error

-  Go to the database from Azure portal and click 'Set Server Firewall' as below
+  You might get an error because by-default your IP address is blocked, To resolve this error go to the database from Azure portal and click 'Set Server Firewall' as below

   ![5](https://user-images.githubusercontent.com/100709775/161060394-d2adae0e-504a-42c1-bb90-cbe4521fa3b1.PNG)